codurance/site/_posts/2018-09-18-the-functional-style-part-4.md

 Even if the `IntStream` is new to you hopefully its purpose is clear: it gives us a stream of integers from 1 to `limit`.
-The `.boxed()` call maps the stream of ints to a stream of Integers so that we can collect it to a List in the terminating operation because you cannot create a List of primitives (if you recall from the previous article, primitives in Java are a pain).
+The `.boxed()` call maps the stream of ints to a stream of Integers so that we can collect it to a List in the terminating operation, because you cannot create a List of primitives (if you recall from the previous article, primitives in Java are a pain).

 Now, we could collect the primes to a Set instead, and that might in fact be more appropriate because we only want each